algorithmiaio/dev-center/_pages/algorithm-development/source-control-management.md

 ### Hosting source code on Bitbucket Server

-**No Oauth Support** Bitbucket Server does not support OAuth, so a token-based flow is implemented to connect Bitbucket Server-hosted algorithms.
-{: .notice-info}

 By hosting your algorithm's source code on Bitbucket Server, you can take advantage of Bitbucket Server's rich set of developer features, such as pull requests, and also ensure that access to your source code is carefully mediated.

 If you haven't used Git before, we recommend [this Git tutorial series](https://try.github.io/) by GitHub.